 Roman Seckel spoke at the annual Family Law Seminar November 16, 2017, the largest seminar the Kane County Bar Association puts on every year.
 Roman's topic was Standing for Non-Parents in Guardianship and Allocation of Parental Responsibility.
 Roman spoke on the same topic ten years ago, but recent changes in the statutes have changed the rights of non-parents, like grandparents and other family members, in regard to gaining custody of children.
-Roman is a frequent speaker at continuing legal education seminars.

-Roman Seckel became the President of the Batavia Chamber of Commerce.
-Roman became a Board member in 2014 as Kevin Drendel went off the Board.
+Roman Seckel became the Chair of the Batavia Chamber of Commerce.
+Roman became a Board member in 2015 as Kevin Drendel went off the Board.
 The Firm has been represented on the Chamber Board promoting and advocating for local business for over nine (9) years, and Roman's tenure will extend that time period to the decade mark and beyond.
 The Firm is proud of its representation of local businesses and the business community.

 Larry Lobb transitions to the immediate past President of the Kane County Bar Association, and Carolyn Jansons transitions into the President position.
-The is the only time in the history of the KCBA that an attorney in one firm has taken over as President from another attorney in the same firm.
+This is the only time in the history of the KCBA that an attorney in one firm has taken over as President from another attorney in the same firm.
 The KCBA is also the oldest bar association in the State, going back to the days when Abraham Lincoln rode the circuit on horseback.

 We are proud to say that our attorneys and staff are as thoughtful and exceptional in their own, private lives as they are in their professional lives as advocates for other people.
 Roman Seckel and his family were named Knights of Columbus Family of the Year for 2016-2017 by the St. Charles Council #12497 of the Knights of Columbus.
 Roman is not just a leader in the local Bar Association and in his profession, he is a leader in his home and community.
 Congratulations Roman, Ann and the kids too!